General Academic Requirements for Graduate Students

 Registration Study Requirements

-At least one-half of the total credit hours used to satisfy degree requirements, including CE 69800 Research Master’s Thesis, must be earned in registration on the Purdue campus where the degree is to be granted.
+At least one-half of the total credit hours used to satisfy degree requirements, including CE 69800 Research Master’s Thesis, must be earned while registered at Purdue University.

 - Course credits obtained via televised instruction or computer course initiated at a Purdue campus shall be considered to have been obtained in residence on that campus.